The following frequently asked questions cover a broad spectrum of Undergraduate Programs information.

 What if I want to take some time off from UA?

-You can take one to two semesters "off" from UA enrollment without having to apply for readmission through the Back2UA policy.
+You can take one to two semesters "off" from UA enrollment without having to apply for readmission to the University through the Back2UA policy.
 You need to be in good academic standing to do so.
 While away from the UA for up to one year, your UA email account will be kept active.
 You will need to work with an advisor to have your Back2UA registration hold removed, but once that is completed, you may register for your returning semester during your regular priority registration period.
 International students should contact the Office of International Student Programs and Services about an international leave of absence.

 If you are gone longer than two semesters, you will need to apply for readmission to UA in order to be able to enroll again.
 The deadlines for students in good standing are April 1 for Summer, June 1 for Fall, and October 1 for Spring.
 Once you're readmitted you'll need to meet with an advisor for a "registration release."

 How does cohort registration work?

 If you are on track with the sequencing provided at your Major Welcome Session, we will register you for all of your professional core courses and required primary major courses.
 You are responsible for registering for your major elective courses and all of your secondary major courses.